Although age discrimination isn’t legally allowed, the fact is, job hunting after 50 does become a bit challenging.

 Restarting your career is not an easy task since technology has changed the way people work and look for a job.

 If you're not into the digital world yet, you will face challenges because recruiters have also changed the way they find you.
-Therefore, expose yourself, increase your online presence, use your network, show your knowledge accumulated along your years of experience.
+Therefore, expose yourself, increase your online presence, use your network, show your knowledge accumulated along with your years of experience.

 A blog is a way where you can start getting some attention.
 And don't forget to promote your articles, this will undoubtedly give the competitive advantage that you need to compete with the younger professionals.